-- 1.2.2 The Broads Authority is a Special purpose-Statutory Authority set up by Parliament to manage the Broads for the benefit of the nation established under the Norfolk and Suffolk Broads Act 1988.
-It has a statutory duty to manage the Broads for three specific purposes, none of which takes precedence: - Conserving and enhancing the natural beauty, wildlife and cultural heritage of the Broads: - Promoting opportunities for the understanding and enjoyment of the special qualities of the Broads by the public; and - Protecting the interests of navigation. - 1.2.3 All public bodies and personages also have a legal duty to have regard to these purposes in carrying out their duties affecting the area. - 1.2.4 Additionally, in discharging its functions, the Broads Authority must have regard to - the national importance of the Broads as an area of natural beauty and one which affords opportunities for open-air recreation; - the desirability of protecting the natural resources of the Broads from damage; and - the needs of agriculture and forestry and the economic and social interests of those who live or work in the Broads. - 1.2.5 Alongside its other duties, The Broads Authority is the local planning authority for the Broads, and is responsible for producing and updating the Broads Local Plan (formerly Local Development Framework) which guides development in the area and is used in determining (and for deciding) planning applications here).
+- 1.2.2 The Broads Authority is a Special Statutory Authority established under the Norfolk and Suffolk Broads Act 1988.
+It has a statutory duty to manage the Broads for three specific purposes, none of which takes precedence: - Conserving and enhancing the natural beauty, wildlife and cultural heritage of the Broads; - Promoting opportunities for the understanding and enjoyment of the special qualities of the Broads by the public; and - Protecting the interests of navigation. - 1.2.3 All public bodies and personages also have a legal duty to have regard to these purposes in carrying out their duties affecting the area. - 1.2.4 Additionally, in discharging its functions, the Broads Authority must have regard to - the national importance of the Broads as an area of natural beauty and one which affords opportunities for open-air recreation; - the desirability of protecting the natural resources of the Broads from damage; and - the needs of agriculture and forestry and the economic and social interests of those who live or work in the Broads. - 1.2.5 The Broads Authority is the local planning authority for the Broads, and is responsible for producing and updating the Broads Local Plan (formerly Local Development Framework) which guides development in the area and is used in determining planning applications.
 The Broads Executive Area includes parts of Broadland District, South Norfolk District, North Norfolk District, Great Yarmouth Borough, Norwich City and Waveney District.
 The councils for those areas do not have planning powers in the Broads area, but retain all other local authority powers and responsibilities.
 Norfolk County Council and Suffolk County Council are each the county planning authority for part of the Broads, with responsibilities including minerals and waste planning. - 1.2.6 A primary aspect of the Broads is that it is a nationally designated area, and protected and enhanced for the benefit of the nation, as well as for the local population and businesses.
-This is the justification for control of local planning within the designated area to be entrusted to a special purpose body which includes representation of the national interest as well as of local councils and navigators. - 1.2.7 The government wishes to see all relevant bodies with an influence on the management of the Broads working towards the achievement of its Vision for the English National Parks and the Broads1, namely viz -
+This is the justification for control of local planning within the designated area to be entrusted to a special purpose body which includes representation of the national interest as well as of local councils and navigators. - 1.2.7 The government wishes to see all relevant bodies with an influence on the management of the Broads working towards the achievement of its Vision for the English National Parks and the Broads1, namely -